songnianqian/dynamic-transformer/README.md

 ---

-> *“If we design learning automata that evolve through reasoning, mutation, and replacement — like biological systems — the next generation of intelligence will learn as nature intended.”*
+> *“If we design learning automata that evolve through reasoning, mutation, and replacement — like biological systems — the next generation of intelligence will learn as nature intended.
+A Road to AGI.”*
 > — Songnian Qian